mcraiha/Zen2-SMU-Checker-blazor/README.md

 [zen2-smu-checker-blazor.raiha.rocks](https://zen2-smu-checker-blazor.raiha.rocks/)

-## Versions

-Default URL points to latest version.
-Old v1.0.0.0 can be found from https://zen2-smu-checker-blazor.raiha.rocks/old

 ## Requirements (use)

-You have to have newish [internet browser](https://docs.microsoft.com/en-us/aspnet/core/blazor/supported-platforms?view=aspnetcore-8.0)
+You have to have newish [internet browser](https://docs.microsoft.com/en-us/aspnet/core/blazor/supported-platforms?view=aspnetcore-9.0)

 ## How to run / develop